mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter5.md

 * Biography value
 * Link to update the Biography

-Add the Ravor markup at as te first child element of the `<dl class="dl-horizontal">` element:
+Add the Ravor markup as the first child element of the `<dl class="dl-horizontal">` element:

 ```html
 <dt>Biography:</dt>